Fly Away (Haddaway song): Music video

-In the music video for "Fly Away", Haddaway appears sitting alone in a prison cell.
-On the wall is a picture of a beach.
+In the music video for "Fly Away", Haddaway appears sitting alone in a prison cell with a picture of a beach on the wall.
 He reads some lines in an old book, then the camera appears flying over a desert landscape.
 A naked Haddaway runs through this landscape, where he meets a white horse, smells some flowers and bathes in a waterfall.
 These dreamy outdoor scenes have a bluish tone.
 As he keeps running, he reaches a beach, where the waves crashes against the shore.
 It appears to be the same beach from the picture on the wall in his cell.
+"Fly Away" was B-listed on German music television channel VIVA in May 1995.
+The following month, MTV Europe put the video on break out rotation.